ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 - Use the [{{site.data.keyword.at_full}} service](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started) to track how applications interact with IBM Cloud services.
 - [Add alerts](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-alerts#alerts) to your view.
 - [Export logs](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-export#export) to a local file.
-- Examine the `views.py` in the sample application and experiment updating the application to capture additional custom metrics.
-Create an updated image version and update and apply the `app-log-analysis.yaml` to redeploy your updates.
+- Examine `views.py` in the sample application and experiment updating the application to capture additional custom metrics.
+Create an updated image version and update and apply `app-log-analysis.yaml` to redeploy your updates.

 ## Related content
 {:related}